Since 2017

 Step 7

-8. We beat the egg whites with a mixer and a pinch of salt.
-The beaten egg whites also go into the dough starter.
-We combine them with the starter, mixing with a spatula.
+8. I beat the egg whites with a mixer and a pinch of salt until soft peaks form.
+I gently fold the beaten whites into the dough, mixing with a spatula from the bottom up to preserve the airiness.

 Step 8